openmm/openmm/docs-source/usersguide/application.rst

 The units system will be described in more detail later, in Section :ref:`units-and-dimensional-analysis`.
 ::

-    integrator = LangevinIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)
+    integrator = BAOABLangevinIntegrator(300*kelvin, 1/picosecond, 0.002*picoseconds)

 This line creates the integrator to use for advancing the equations of motion.
-It specifies a :class:`LangevinIntegrator`, which performs Langevin dynamics, and assigns it to a variable called :code:`integrator`\ .
+It specifies a :class:`BAOABLangevinIntegrator`, which performs Langevin dynamics, and assigns it to a variable called :code:`integrator`\ .
 It also specifies the values of three parameters that are specific to Langevin dynamics: the simulation temperature (300 K), the friction coefficient (1 ps\ :sup:`-1`\ ), and